 - Students are expected to be curious and kind, treating all people with respect.
 Students are expected to be in attendance and punctual every day.
 Students are also expected to troubleshoot their own problems, only asking after they have exhausted their own resources.
 There will be a minimum of 1-2 lectures per day with the remainder of the time being challenge-driven learning.

 Process for withdrawal

 - If a student does not wish to continue in the class, he/she should approach the lead instructor and the executive director with reasons why they do not wish to continue.
 After the initial meeting between them, a formal written request to withdraw with an end date should be submitted within 48 hours.
-Students will be refunded their tuition on a prorated basis.

 Process for termination

 - Students can be asked to leave if they do not accomplish certain academic milestones, or for gross misconduct.